martinciu/redisplay/README.md

 to namespace the keyspaces so they do not overlap.
 This is not unlike the approach taken by many memcached clients.

-This feature is provided by the [redis-namespace][rs] library, which redisplay uses by default to separate the keys it manages from other keys in your Redis server.
+This feature is provided by the [redis-namespace](https://github.com/defunkt/redis-namespace) library, which redisplay uses by default to separate the keys it manages from other keys in your Redis server.